-In my May 2018 post, I discussed trade compliance training options for companies and individuals.
+In prior posts, I discussed trade compliance training options for companies and individuals.

 As a follow up, I’ve compiled different sources of import training below.
 A great place to start is the free e-learning training available on the US Customs and Border Protection (CBP) website.
 I’ve provided the links below but encourage people to review the CBP site on occasion to find new training or live webinars that are offered.

 Besides training, you should reference the regulations directly.
 There are many published versions of Title 19 Code of Federal Regulations (CFR) on various web sites.
 One option is to access the e-CFR directly from the US Government Publishing Office here.
 You will also want to check for any updates or pending changes for the sections you are reviewing.
 These changes are found in the Federal Register and you could search it for the section reference or you can use these steps below to see if your section has any changes.

 Find the text of the regulation in the annual edition of the C.F.R., and make note of the revision date of the title.
 Then review the most current month of the List of CFR Sections Affected (LSA) for references to page numbers in the Federal Register.
 If LSA lists your section with a newer date then the e-CFR, review the Federal Register cited to see the text of the proposed, new, or amended changes to the regulation.

 Another option is to search or browse the CFR Parts Affected from the Federal Register.
 That page is found here and provides timeframe and date range search options.

 Either way, if you are relying on CFR text to inform a decision, you should verify that it’s the current rule.